soorajabraham1/Sober_Drunk_Classification-with-4-different-attempts/README.md

 # Sober_Drunk_Classification-with-4-different-attempts
-Here I triedOto classify the faces of people based on sober or drunk.  ⧹  ⧹ I compare different classifiation algorithms such as logistic regression, Random forest and Gradient Boost.
+Here I tried to classify the faces of people based on sober or drunk.  ⧹  ⧹ I compare different classifiation algorithms such as logistic regression, Random forest and Gradient Boost.
 In the first method, I diretly tried train using entire dataset without cleaning it.
 Seond I cleaned the dataset and tried to classify into 4 classes.